 Exsertaria: Red Gums

 This site has not been a success and is now prominently a mixture of native and introduced grass.

-The 'Red Gums' are a complex group comprising four series, parts of series Albae and Brevifoliae being discussed here.
-The red gum group is difficult to diagnose, and not unequivocally monophyletic.
+The 'Red Gums' are a complex group comprising four series; parts of series Albae and Brevifoliae are discussed here.
+The red gum group is challenging to diagnose and not unequivocally monophyletic.

-The most likely sister group to the red gums is section Transversaria, which shows similarities in seed coat structure, the proliferation of ovules on the placenta, and the subterminal hilum in some groups (although the latter is possibly a result of close packing caused by the increased number of rows of ovules).
+The most likely sister group to the red gums is section Transversaria.
+This section shows similarities in seed coat structure; the proliferation of ovules on the placenta; and the subterminal hilum in some groups (although the latter is possibly a result of close packing caused by the increased number of rows of ovules).

-The very thinly peeling bark leaving a powdery salmon or orange fresh surface is uniform in the two groups, and may be a synapomorphy, as may also the disjunct, petiolate, rounded juvenile leaves.
+The very thinly peeling bark leaving a powdery salmon or orange fresh surface is uniform in both groups and may be a synapomorphy, as may the disjunct, petiolate, rounded juvenile leaves.
 The thickened inner calyptra is apomorphic in series Albae, although not clearly present in all species of the series.
 The thickened valves are also apomorphic in this series.

 Maidenaria: Gum trees

-In this arboretum you will find the Camden White Gum, Eucalyptus benthamii, which is a local tree of very limited distribution and is classified as a threatened species.
-Also growing here is Maiden’s Gum Eucalyptus maidenii which was named after Joseph Henry Maiden, who was the Government Botanist and Director of the Botanic Gardens in Sydney, 1896-1924.
+In this Arboretum you will find the Camden White Gum, Eucalyptus benthamii, a local tree classified as a threatened species and of very limited distribution.
+Also growing here is Maiden's Gum Eucalyptus maidenii, which was named after Joseph Henry Maiden, the Government Botanist and Director of the Botanic Gardens in Sydney, 1896-1924.

 Pedaria Eucalyptus brevistylis